kestrelmccaigs/mozilla-2d-game-tutorial/README.md

 # mozilla-2d-game-tutorial
-The result of working through a game tutorial
+The result of working through a Mozilla game tutorial, using pure javascript inside the \<canvas\> tag.